 According to our recent survey, 25% of recent buyers said that the amount of paperwork was the most challenging aspect of the closing process.
 With this knowledge, agents can look for ways to reduce paperwork with digital touchpoints.
 Even when a client would like an in-person closing, technology can help reduce the amount of physical paperwork at the closing table.

 Over the past year, interest in RON eClosings has grown tremendously, leading many mortgage lenders and title companies to increase their investment in eClosing platforms.
-Although interest in there, our 2021 survey found that only 13% of homebuyers experienced a fully-digital closing.
+Although interest is there, our 2021 survey found that only 13% of homebuyers experienced a fully-digital closing.
 This finding is identical to the results from our previous Homebuyer Sentiment Index conducted in 2020.
 Overall, there is a sizable gap between the level of technology homebuyers expect during the closing process and what they use when they close on a home.
 Our recent survey found that while 51% of future homebuyers anticipate using a digital signing platform to eSign closing documents, only 40% of recent homebuyers report using this type of platform during their closing process.
 Being aware of this technology gap can help businesses that have invested in eClosing technologies (such as eSigning platforms and RON platforms) use those investments to their full potential and offer consumers more digital touchpoints throughout the closing process.

 Technology considerations for eClosings

-Offering a range of closing options with both in-person and hybrid options allows clients to create the closing process they desire based on their busy schedules and level of comfort with technology.
+Offering a range of closing options with both in-person and hybrid options allow clients to create the closing process they desire based on their busy schedules and level of comfort with technology.
 For title companies looking to deliver a premium closing experience and offer greater flexibility, eClosings can be a game-changer.
 That being said, homebuyers must be fully prepared to access closing technology and navigate digital documents.
 For example, not all RON platforms are mobile-friendly, so homebuyers must be informed ahead of time about any technology requirements or limitations.

 Another technology consideration is cybersecurity.
 Security threats must always be top of mind for you and your clients.
 While digital transactions are often considered more secure than paper transactions, there are still some variables that can open your business to security threats.
 Establishing a culture of security at your company and educating your clients about security protocols and recommendations can help mitigate these risks throughout the closing process.